cinaral/matrix_rw/README.md

 # matrix_wr
 Light-weight header-only C++ library to write/read matrices to/from files.
+This library is used for testing and verification using MATLAB in my other projects.

 # Installation